serqco/retrievelit/README.md

   - Contains one filepath per line for each of the PDFs.

 Result directories are always created in the working directory.
-For retrieving by year, use `--grouping=year`, which is also the default.
+For retrieving by year, use `--grouping=year`, which is also the default (so there is no need to actually use it).
 Some conferences will need `--grouping=volume` although the number supplied is a year.
+Use something like `--sample=50` if you want to download only 50 randomly chosen articles instead of the entire volume.
+Use `--sample=1` for testing whether a download works at all; delete the resulting directory before the next try.
+If `retrievelit` hangs during PDF download, this may be because it is expecting the files to appear in a different place than they actually do.
+Use `--downloaddir=...` to fix this.
 DBLP is the only metadata source so far; `--metadata=crossref` is not yet implemented.
 The meaning of 'EMSE' and the other venue names are defined in `venues.py`.